draftify-io/draftify-io.github.io/src/content/sections/our-values.md

       aosDelay: "100"
     - icon: "/images/icons/windspeed.svg"
       title: "Strive for Excellence"
-      description: "Effortlessly Collaborate Across Teams and Projects with CloudPeak's Seamless and Intuitive Collaboration"
+      description: "Effortlessly Collaborate Across Teams and Projects with Draftify's Seamless and Intuitive Collaboration"
       aosDelay: "200"

 # Our Journey Section
 ourJourney:
   enable: true
   title: "Committed to Innovation Excellence and with cutting-edge technology"
-  description: "Welcome to CloudPeak Finance, where cutting-edge technology meets exceptional service.
+  description: "Welcome to Draftify Finance, where cutting-edge technology meets exceptional service.
 Founded in [Year], we set out to revolutionize the financial industry by providing innovative solutions that empower businesses to thrive in a dynamic market."
   sectionSubtitle: "Our Journey"
   image:
     src: "/images/blog/post_1.png"